TachooDa/walmart-sales-performance-analysis/readme.md

 </tr>
 </table>

 - Digital payment methods (ewallet and credit card) drove a significant growth in order volume between 2019 and 2023.
-In 2023, the number of digital orders (Ewallet: 906, Credit Card: 973) outnumbered cash orders (356), indicating a permanent change in client preferences toward cashless payments
+In 2023, the number of digital orders (Ewallet: 906, Credit Card: 973) outnumbered cash orders (356), indicating a permanent change in client preferences toward cashless payments.
 - From 2019 to 2020, Average Order Value (AOV) decreased dramatically for all payment types.
-Cash AOV dropped from $153 to $99, while Ewallet declined from $147 to $99, indicating a significant decrease in transaction value at the start of the epidemic period
+Cash AOV dropped from $153 to $99, while Ewallet declined from $147 to $99, indicating a significant decrease in transaction value at the start of the epidemic period.
 - Despite a dip in 2020, AOV for digital payments (ewallet and credit card) continued to recover and stabilize.
-In 2023, the AOV for Ewallet and Cash hit its peak ($106), followed by Credit Card ($102), reflecting a resurgence in transaction value aided by cashless payments
+In 2023, the AOV for Ewallet and Cash hit its peak ($106), followed by Credit Card ($102), reflecting a resurgence in transaction value aided by cashless payments.
 - AOV Cash, which peaked in 2019 ($153), was unable to sustain its dominance.
-Since 2022 and 2023, AOV for digital payments (e-wallets and credit cards) has reached or surpassed AOV Cash, indicating that customers who utilize digital payments are now consistently making purchases of the same or higher transaction value
+Since 2022 and 2023, AOV for digital payments (e-wallets and credit cards) has reached or surpassed AOV Cash, indicating that customers who utilize digital payments are now consistently making purchases of the same or higher transaction value.

 ---